liu10250510/mcp-email-search-server/README.md

 ### Common Errors

 - **"Yahoo credentials not configured"**: Set YAHOO_EMAIL and YAHOO_APP_PASSWORD
-- **"Failed to connect to Gmail/Yahoo"**: Check internet connection and credential validity
+- **"Failed to connect to Yahoo"**: Check internet connection and credential validity

 ## Development